mtxslv/mtxslv.github.io/_posts/2020-04-12-opencv_basics.md

   Mat image;
 ```

-Notice the user will input two points, in order to draw a rectangle.
-In order to store this, we'll use an array of ints:
+Notice the user will input two points in order to draw a rectangle.
+So that to store this, we'll use an array of ints:

 {% raw %}
 ```cpp